guibranco/pancake/docs/user-guide/health-checks.md

 ### Start

-Start a request, and wait until a successfully/failure call to measure process duration.
+Start a request and wait until a successful/failed call to measure process duration.

-This will do a HTTP GET request to the `/start` endpoint.
+This will do an HTTP GET request to the `/start` endpoint.

 ```php
 $healthChecks = new HealthChecks("your-monitor-token");